ompl/omplapp/resources/3D/README.txt

 This directory contains a number of robot and environment models that can be used as input for ompl_app.py or to benchmark motion planning algorithms.
 Below is a short description of each benchmark.
 For each problem there is a SketchUp (.skp) file available, so that it is easy to modify them in Google SketchUp, a free 3D modeling program.
 The SketchUp files cannot be read directly by OMPL, but need to be exported as COLLADA files.
+From each SkethcUp file, two COLLADA files are exported: <problem>_env.dae and <problem>_robot.dae; these files represent the environment and robot geometries.

 * Cubicles.
 A simple office-like environment.
 Depending on the start and goal state, the robot may have to fly through the basement.
 Created by Nick Bridle